Mexican drug war: Los Zetas

 Los Zetas originated in 1999, when Gulf Cartel leader Osiel Cárdenas Guillén recruited 37 former elite soldiers from Mexico's special forces to serve as his armed wing.
 Known as Los Zetas, they operated as the cartel's private army and played a central role in its dominance of the drug trade in the early 2000s.

 After Cárdenas Guillén's 2007 arrest and extradition, Los Zetas broke away under Heriberto Lazcano, building independent networks in drug, arms, and human trafficking.
 By 2008, they had allied with the Beltrán Leyva brothers, turning against their former partners, the Gulf Cartel.
 In 2010, the split became open war, with Los Zetas and the Gulf Cartel fighting for control of routes in northeast Mexico, which resulted in thousands of deaths.
-On July 2013, the Mexican Navy arrested leader Miguel Treviño Morales.
+In July 2013, the Mexican Navy arrested leader Miguel Treviño Morales.

 Los Zetas are notorious for targeting civilians, including the mass murder of 72 migrants in the San Fernando massacre.
 Their activities extended beyond narcotics and have also been connected to human trafficking, oil theft from pipelines, extortion, and digital piracy.
-Their criminal network is said to reach far from Mexico, including into Central America, the U.S, and Europe.
+Their criminal network is said to reach far from Mexico, including into Central America, the U.S., and Europe.

 In recent times, Los Zetas have undergone fragmentation and infighting and seen a decline in their influence.
 By the late 2010s, the group had fragmented into rival factions such as Sangre Nueva Zeta and Zetas Vieja Escuela, some of which allied with the Gulf Cartel against the Cártel del Noreste.
 Remnants of Los Zetas have also operated under the Cártel del Noreste name.